CLI Reference

 - Engine gRPC port — default

-Configuration is stored in /etc/banyan/banyan.yaml.
 Run this once on any machine where you want to use banyan-cli commands.
-If a config already exists, you’ll be asked whether to overwrite it.
+If a keypair and engine host already exist in the config, you’ll be asked whether to overwrite.

-banyan-cli deploy -f banyan.yamlSends the deployment to the Engine via gRPC, then waits for agents to run all containers.
+banyan-cli up -f banyan.yamlSends the deployment to the Engine, then waits for agents to run all containers.
 Exits when the deployment reaches running or failed status.

-Services with a build: directive are built locally with nerdctl build, pushed to the Engine’s embedded OCI registry, and deployed with the registry-prefixed image name so agents can pull them.
+Services with build: are built locally, pushed to the Engine’s embedded OCI registry, and deployed with the registry-prefixed image name so agents can pull them.

 | Flag | Short | Default | Description |